 If you’re looking for those more budget-friendly spots, look for the many joints that put out a sign advertising the daily almuerzo or menu del día.
 You’ll get a large meal – usually a bowl of soup, main entre, and a drink – for a few Bolivianos.

-We ate the lunch deals at the Mercado Central, though our stomachs were very used to street food at that point.
+We ate the lunch deals at the Mercado Central.
+Our hostel staff didn’t recommend that we do that, but our stomachs were very used to street food at that point.
 At the markets, street stalls, or any restaurants in Sucre, use your best judgement in regards to buying meat dishes and eating at places that may not have access or feel the need to use purified water to wash veggies or make ice for drinks.

 There are many tour operators in Sucre, offering anything from half-day city tours to multi-day treks.
 Before booking any tour, research online to get an idea of prices and the reputation of the company to ensure that you have the best experience possible.
 We also recommend visiting the tour operator to book in person to ensure that any needs are met for your tour, such as an English-speaking guide or diet restrictions.

 There are plenty of activities that you can do without a guide, such as visiting museums and heading outside of the city to the Siete Cascadas.
 This can be done on foot or by using the extensive system of public transport.
 Many locals we encountered were always helpful in pointing us in the right direction.